tydelgado98/passwordGenn/README.md

   ## Description
-  - This app allows you the user to face off against a ai in a game of rock paper scissors
+  - This app allows users to make post and comment on code related news and ect..
-  - This was made by making the choice random for the computer so it isn't cheating, so it's a fair game
+  - You can like there post and see all of your post history